aveq-research/videoparser-ng/METRICS.md

 This section documents (intentional) differences between videoparser-ng and the legacy [`bitstream_mode3_videoparser`](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser) implementation.
 These changes were made to improve correctness, cross-codec consistency, and simplicity.

+The two "Difference Analysis" sections below summarize the differences found when comparing the two implementations on a common test set, both in new and legacy mode.
+Then, there are explanations regarding the most significant differences.

 ### Difference Analysis

 A detailed analysis of the differences was performed with the help of the `util/reencode_videos.sh` script, which generates a test set of encoded videos.